alan-turing-institute/profet/README.md

 fetcher.get_file(uniprot_id = "P0A855", filetype = "pdb", filesave = True, db = "alphafold")
 fetcher.cleave_off_signal_peptides("P0A855")
 ```
-This will save p0a855.pdb and p0a855_cleaved_1to21.pdb in the specified directory.
+This will save p0a855.pdb and p0a855_cleaved_1to21.pdb to the specified directory.

 ## Documentation